2020s in music: Pop

-Olivia Rodrigo is widely considered the biggest breakthrough act of this decade.
-She is regularly praised for her revival of pop-punk, along with her diaristic songwriting that is especially relatable to younger generations.
-Released to instant critical and commercial acclaim, her debut album, Sour spent multiple weeks atop the Billboard 200 chart in 2021.
+The decade saw the rise of various new artists in pop music.
+Olivia Rodrigo became the first new pop act to be successful at the advent of the 2020s.
+She is noted for a revival of pop-punk, along with her diaristic songwriting that is especially relatable to younger generations.
+Released to instant critical and commercial acclaim in 2021, her debut album, Sour spent multiple weeks atop the Billboard 200 chart in 2021.
 Rodrigo's singles "Drivers License" and "Good 4 U" became commercially successful, with both topping the Billboard Hot 100 in their debut weeks.
 Rodrigo went on to win Best Pop Solo Performance for "Drivers License", and Best Pop Vocal Album for Sour at the 64th Annual Grammy Awards.
 The momentum she received the year prior also awarded her with Best New Artist at the ceremony.
-Rodrigo released her sophomore studio album, Guts, to instant acclaim.
-The album debuted at number one on the Billboard 200, and the lead single to the album, "Vampire", spent multiple weeks atop the Hot 100 chart.
-She ventured on the Sour Tour and the Guts World Tour, with the latter becoming one of the highest-grossing arena tours of 2024.
+She released the subsequent rock-influenced albums Guts (2023) and You Seem Pretty Sad for a Girl So in Love (2026) to success.